knaidufj/agri-passport-design/docs/01_introduction.md

 # Introduction

 ## Project Overview
 This project aims to enhance Australia's agricultural traceability initiatives to improve food security, safety, and agility.
-The primary goal is to design and implement a prototype of the Australian Agricultural Traceability Protocol (AATP)-enabled Agri Food Product Passport.
+The primary goal is to design and implement a prototype of the Australian Agricultural Traceability Protocol (AATP)-enabled Agri Food Product Passport [1].
 This prototype will utilize Decentralized Identity (DI) based W3C verifiable credentials and Decentralized Identifiers, leveraging open-source tools.
 The system will demonstrate the capability to issue and verify product credentials, establish a DI wallet, and create a verifiable data registry (VDR).
 Ultimately, this project seeks to ensure food security, safety, and agility through a product passport system with conformity credentials and traceability for specific products or batch identifiers.

 The following are the client information details: